jakub-hajek/alpicool-esp32-mqtt/README.md

 ## Credit
 This is based on [@johnelliott](https://github.com/johnelliott)'s [alpicoold](https://github.com/johnelliott/alpicoold) implementation in Go.

-Thanks to [@klightspeed]([https://github.com/johnelliott](https://github.com/klightspeed) for reverse engineering the protocol and document the BLE names.
+Thanks to [@klightspeed](https://github.com/klightspeed) for reverse engineering the protocol and documenting the BLE names.